NuSpaceSim/nupyprop/README.rst

 9.  -f or –fac_nu: rescaling factor for SM cross-sections.
 Default is 1.

-10. -s or –stat: statistics or no. of injected neutrinos.
+10. -s or –stats: statistics or no. of injected neutrinos.
 Default is 1e7 neutrinos.

 11. -c or –cdf_only: If set to yes, the output file will **not** contain